Ultimate Guide To Nepal

 Nepali food combines traditional Indian, Tibetan, and Thakali cuisines.
 The Western culture has also significantly influenced Nepali food culture, as seen prominently in youths’ preference for pizzas, pasta, sandwiches, burgers, and coffee.

-Nepalese people’s eating behavior is also slightly different than in Western countries.
+Nepalese people’s eating behavior is also slightly different from Western countries.
 We normally start our day with tea or coffee at 6 AM or 7 AM.
 Before leaving for work, we eat dal-bhat (rice and lentils) around 9 AM or 10 AM.
 Afterward, people enjoy a light meal, called Khaja, around 1:30 or 2 PM.

 Then there is a tea time at around 4 PM.
 Finally, we end our day by enjoying dinner at 8 or 9 PM.
 To summarize, Nepalese people enjoy three meals a day with tea breaks in between.